hanabi/hanabi.github.io/README.md

 * However, if BOTH blue 3's were touched with the number 3 clue, then that would violate *Good Touch Principle*, and this would be considered a "bad touch".
 * If someone is violating *Good Touch Principle*, they must have a very good reason, so the clue must be a *Double Finesse* instead of a *3 Bluff*.
 In the above example, the next player should blind-play the blue 2 from their *Finesse Position*.
 * After that, the player who recieved the clue can safely discard the focused 3.
 * In the same way, it is also possible to *Bad Touch Double Bluff* or *Bad Touch Double Half Bluff* in order to get unrelated cards played from *Finesse Position*.
-In order to understand this, first see the section on *Double Bluffs*.

 ### The Sacrifice Discard